Directory of Affiliated Societies

 International Center of Medieval Art (ICMA)

 Purpose: ICMA promotes the study of medieval art and civilization.
-It publishes a newsletter and the journal Gesta, sponsors sessions at national and international conferences, arranges and supports the Distinguished and Visiting Scholar Lecture Series, awards an annual prize for best student essay (and publishes it on its website), and administers travel grants to sponsored conferences and research grants to younger scholars, funded by the Samuel H. Kress Foundation.
+It publishes a triannual Newsletter and the biannual journal Gesta; funds two Visiting Scholar Lecture Series; awards an annual book prize, as well as annual prizes for the two best student essays (which may be published on its website); offers three travel grants annually to beginning PhD students; and administers travel grants to sponsored sessions at national and international conferences as well as research and publication grants funded by the Samuel H. Kress Foundation.

-Contact: ICMA Administrator, The Cloisters, Fort Tryon Park, New York, NY 10040.
+Contact: ICMA Administrator, The Met Cloisters, Fort Tryon Park, 99 Margaret Corbin Drive, New York, NY 10040.

 International Sculpture Center (ISC)